Jesse Love: Early career

+ARCA

 On January 14, 2020, it was announced that Love would run full-time and for rookie of the year in the ARCA Menards Series West in the No. 19 Toyota for Bill McAnally Racing.
-He replaced Hailie Deegan in that car, who left the McAnally team and Toyota's driver development program to join Ford's driver development program, running full-time in the 20-race ARCA Menards Series for DGR-Crosley.
+He replaced Hailie Deegan in that car, who left the McAnally team and Toyota's driver development program to join Ford's driver development program, running full-time in the twenty-race ARCA Menards Series for DGR-Crosley.

 After finishing second in the season-opener at Las Vegas Bullring, Love won his first West Series race in the first of the two races in the doubleheader at the Utah Motorsports Campus road course on June 27.
 It was just his second start in the series.

-In addition, Love and his BMR teammates would compete in the ten races of the 20-race ARCA Menards Series' Sioux Chief Showdown.
+In addition, Love and his BMR teammates would compete in the ten races of the twenty-race ARCA Menards Series' Sioux Chief Showdown.
 He made his debut in the first Showdown race at Phoenix Raceway on March 6.
 A few weeks earlier, Love and his teammates also made their debut in the ARCA Menards Series East at New Smyrna; Love finished twelfth.

-Love finished the 2020 ARCA West season with 3 wins and 9 top 5 finishes in 11 races en route to the championship, beating out season-long rival Blaine Perkins.
-He became the youngest West Series champion at just 15 years, 9 months, and 24 days old.
+Love finished the 2020 ARCA West season with three wins and nine top-five finishes in eleven races en route to the championship, beating out season-long rival Blaine Perkins.
+He became the youngest West Series champion at just fifteen years, nine months, and 24 days old.

 In 2021, Love returned to BMR for his second season in the West Series, and moved from the No. 19 to the No. 16, replacing Gio Scelzi with the team condensing from four full-time cars to two and the No. 19 car being closed down.
 He also returned to Venturini Motorsports for a nine-race schedule in the main ARCA Menards Series (including all three combination races with the ARCA Menards Series East) as well as one non-combination race in the East Series (at Dover).
 In both series, he drove the No. 25.
+He earned his first career win of the season at Salem Speedway, outdueling Ty Gibbs in a restart with 46 laps to go.

+On January 3, 2022, it was announced that Love would return to Venturini Motorsports for the majority of the 2022 season, running all of the races where he was eligible.
+During the season, he earned eight top fives and twelve top tens.
+He would also earn his second career ARCA win at the Illinois State Fairgrounds Racetrack, leading every lap in a dominating fashion.

+Love would be upgraded to a full-time schedule with Venturini Motorsports in the 2023 season.
+That year, Love would have a breakout season, earning ten wins, eighteen top-tens, and seventeen top-fives.
+He would ultimately claim the 2023 ARCA Menards Series championship one race early at Salem, after simply taking the green flag.